Protect Your Legacy. Compare Free Quotes from Top Insurers in Just 10 Minutes.

-Plus, we make it very easy to get covered in under 10 minutes.
-Compare multiple free quotes from top insurers, pick your favorite policy, and relax — your roofing business is insured.Get Your Quote
+Plus, we make it easy to get covered in under 10 minutes.
+Compare multiple free quotes from top insurers, pick your favorite policy, and relax — your roofing business is insured.

-Every roofing contractor is unique, but there are some insurance policies almost every roofer needs to stay protected, considering that it’s a high-risk line of work.
+Every roofing contractor is unique, but there are some insurance policies every roofer needs to stay protected, considering that it’s a high-risk line of work.
 Take a look at what those insurance policies are, including a few reasons why you need them.

-To recap, general liability insurance usually covers:
+To recap, here’s what your general liability insurance can cover: